 You probably don’t agree.
 Which is exactly how it should be.
 Watching TV is a personal journey.

-That’s why, I think, we devote so much of our lives to these huge unwieldy cultural experiences – could the Brahmins ever have guessed how paltry forty one days would come to seem – and download so many eps with such determined stamina.
+That’s why, I think, we devote so much of our lives to these huge unwieldy cultural experiences – could the Brahmins ever have guessed how paltry forty one days would come to seem – and download so many episodes with such determined stamina.

 Personal journeys are often long ones.
 Mine is far from completed.
 Yours may not be either.
 If the thoughts herein have struck a chord, put them to the test.
 Take a few months off, truck in the personal Snickers, assemble your fifteen or twenty favourite shows and watch them all again.